-- 4. Student withdrawal information is included in SBBC Policy 5.1: Enrollment and Withdrawal. - Specific information on withdrawal of students who reach age of majority (18 and over) is included in SBBC Policy 5.1. - 5.
+- 4. Student withdrawal information is included in SBBC Policy 5.1: Enrollment and Withdrawal. - 5.
 Dependent children of active military personnel who otherwise meet the eligibility criteria for special academic programs (such as magnets) shall be given first preference for admission to such programs, even if the program is being offered through a public school other than the school to which the student would generally be assigned.
-If the program is not offered at the assigned school, the parent would be responsible for providing transportation.
-(F.S.
-1003.05) - For more information contact Student Support Services.
+If the program is not offered at the assigned school, the parent would be responsible for providing transportation (F.S.
+1003.05).